petermatts/nfl-season-predictor/README.md

 ### Features On The Way

 - Login to save your picks in files
-  - Looking into the ability to make multiple saves (1)
+  - Looking into the ability to save picks under an account (1)
   - Share picks with friends or other users (2)
   - Create community statistics for game predictions (3)
   - Pick accuracy feedback (3)